thevasudevgupta/bigbird/README.md

     sliding_tokens: 3 x block_size
 ```

-## Working with Hugging Face transformers
+## Using BigBird with Hugging Face transformers

+You can use `BigBird` just like any other model available in `HuggingFace`.
+Let's go into depth...

 ```python
 from transformers import BigBirdModel

 # loading bigbird from its pretrained checkpoint
 model = BigBirdModel.from_pretrained("google/bigbird-roberta-base")
 # This will init the model with default configuration i.e. attention_type = "block_sparse" num_random_blocks = 3, block_size = 64.
 # But You can freely change these arguments with any checkpoint.
 These 3 argument will just change the number of tokens each query token is going to attend.
 model = BigBirdModel.from_pretrained("google/bigbird-roberta-base", num_random_blocks=2, block_size=16)